 There is something fascinating about The Nile.
-Some sources say it’s the longest river in the world (while other sources site the Amazon River as the longest).
+Some sources say it’s the longest river in the world (while other sources cite the Amazon River as the longest).
 Either way, Uganda is blessed to hold The Nile’s source in Jinja town.

 The combined experience is easily one of my favorite to date.
 For starters, I ticked Bungee Jumping off my bucket list (something I never thought I’d ever have the courage to do), I went whitewater rafting for the very first time and I was pampered at one of Uganda’s most luxurious lodges.

 It’s almost hard to describe the experience with mere words.
 The lodge is situated on its own private island just 3km east of Kangulumira town, 30 minutes from Jinja town.
 Because it’s on a private island, the lodge provides safe parking on the mainland after which we took a five minute canoe ride to the island.
 We received welcome refreshments as soon as we stepped off the boat and were greeted with the thundering sounds of the “Hypoxia” rapids and the Kalagala falls that surround the island.